neondatabase/website/content/docs/guides/logical-replication-cloud-sql.md

 updatedOn: '2024-08-02T17:25:18.435Z'
 ---

-The guide describes how to replicate data using native Postgres logical replication, as described in [Set up native PostgreSQL logical replication](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#set-up-native-postgresql-logical-replication), in the Google Cloud SQL documentation.
+The guide describes how to replicate data from Cloud SQL Postgres using native Postgres logical replication, as described in [Set up native PostgreSQL logical replication](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#set-up-native-postgresql-logical-replication), in the Google Cloud SQL documentation.

 ## Prerequisites